Workin (song)

 "Workin" is a song written by and performed by American rapper Sean "Puff Daddy" Combs.
-It was released on October 15, 2015 as the first single of Combs' mixtape MMM (Money Making Mitch).
-The album version of the track contains guest verses from Big Sean and Travis Scott.
+It was released on October 15, 2015 as the first single from Combs' commercial mixtape MMM (Money Making Mitch).
+The album version was remixed to include guest performances from Big Sean and Travis Scott, whose verses are accompanied by a slightly altered production by Key Wane and Hit-Boy.

 Music video

-The music video directed by Hype Williams.
-The video was released on November 23, 2015 at Vevo and YouTube.
+Both versions of the song's accompanying music video were directed by Hype Williams and released in November 2015 on Vevo and YouTube.
+Both videos have since been deleted, although unofficial re-uploads are still accessible on the site.